himudigonda/Gboard-New-UI/README.md

  > Reflash the zip if you update your Gboard.
  >
  > If A11 or below, only the Beauty UI, Google Branding will be enabled (*NO MONET*)

+## Steps to install
+1. Flash in recovery
+2. Reboot

 ## Tested on
 ### ROMs